Brahmaputra Mail

-The 15657 / 15658 Brahmaputra Mail is a daily train that connects Old Delhi with Kamakhya (an important town in Assam).
-Introduced in 1972 after the construction of the rail section of the Farakka Barrage, the train originally ran as the Tinsukia Mail between Delhi Junction railway station and New Bongaigaon railway stations, with onward metre-gauge connection by a train of the same name numbered as 7Up and 8Dn to Guwahati and Tinsukia in the Indian state of Assam.
-The train was renamed the Brahmaputra Mail after the successful gauge conversion of the New Bongaigaon–Dibrugarh metre-gauge lines to broad gauge.
-W.E.F.
-20/12/2020 this train is running between Kamakhya Junction (KYQ) & Old Delhi (DLI) & is permanently cancelled between Kamakhya Junction & Dibrugarh.
+The 15657 / 15658 Brahmaputra Mail is a daily train that connects Old Delhi with Kamakhya in Assam.
+Introduced in 1972 after the construction of the rail section of the Farakka Barrage, the train originally ran as the Tinsukia Mail between Delhi Junction railway station and New Bongaigaon railway station, later to Guwahati, with onward metre-gauge connection by a train of the same name numbered as 7Up and 8Dn to Guwahati and Tinsukia in the Indian state of Assam.
+The train was renamed to Brahmaputra Mail after the successful gauge conversion of the Guwahati–Dibrugarh metre-gauge lines to broad gauge in 1992.
+After Broad gauge reached Dibrugarh Town in 1992, timings were speeded up & had good runs till 2020.
+But with effect from 20/12/2020 this train is running between Kamakhya Junction (KYQ) & Old Delhi (DLI) & is permanently cancelled between Kamakhya Junction & Dibrugarh due to unknown reasons.
+Demands to restore the train till Dibrugarh is not being heeded for.

 Services

 Originally ran as 155 dn by 156 up it was originally started by Northeast Frontier Railway which is called NFR in short.
 Later on, the primary maintenance was transferred to the Delhi Division of the Northern Railway and ran under the numbers 14056up by 14055 dn.
 The train recently got LHB rake and the primary maintenance went back to NFR with Dibrugarh being the maintenance station.
 Once the pride of NFR with neon lights in its first class compartments and has eight cushioned sleeper class coaches in the 1970s, the train went to a sharp decline both in priority and facilities with conditioning of its rake worsening.
 However, with the new LHB rake trying to get its lost glory back.
 The up train belongs to Northeast Frontier Railway zone.
 Northeast Frontier Railways decided it will be running as 15955/15956 Brahmaputra Mail from 9 December 2019.